wireapp/brand/text/glossary/index.md

 : Disable microphone in a call or disable notifications in a conversation _(formerly “silence”)_.
 Muted conversations do not trigger notifications, and are not counted as unread on the app icon’s unread badge.

 {: #notify} ~~notify~~ → [unmute](#unmute)
-: Re-enable notifications for a conversation.
-Applies to both sound alerts & text banners.
-Opposite of mute.
+: Deprecated term for re-enabling notifications in a conversation.

 {: #on-wire} on Wire
 : Use this to refer to the Wire platform as a whole.
-See “in Wire” (app).
+See “[in Wire](#in-wire)” (app).

 {: #people-picker} ~~people picker~~ → [search](#search)
 : Deprecated term for the search UI, avoid if possible.

 {: #people-view} people view
-: Participants: Shows other user’s profile in 1:1 conversations, or members of group conversations
+: Participants: Shows other user’s profile in 1:1 conversations, or members of group conversations.

 {: #phone} phone
 : Generic term for mobile smartphone platforms (iOS & Android) as distinguished from tablets & desktops.

 {: #photo} ~~photo~~ → [picture](#picture)
-: Deprecated (not all pictures are photos)
+: Deprecated term for specific image formats _(not all pictures are photos)_.

 {: #picture} picture
-: Preferred term for images, photos and other graphics
+: Preferred universal term for images, photos and other graphics.

 {: #ping} ping
 : Initial attention-getting action _(formerly known as “knock” or “poke”)_.
 Pings appear in conversations as messages with no content _(only the ping icon)_.